jordanhaddadi/recurate-assessment-/README.md

    - Select 'Edit Theme COde'
    - In the customization menu, click on "Add section."
    - Create a new file "product-font-settings.liquid" and copy over the code
-   - Import the section into any template using the following snippet:
+   - Import the section into any template using the following snippet:  `{% section 'product-font-settings' %}`

 2. **Usage**:
    - Use the provided dropdown menus and input fields to adjust the font family, size, color, font-weight and animation style.